dezh19/dezh19/README.md

 # Deshawn-Mitchell
 <h1>Hello world :-) My name is Deshawn Mitchell !!</h1>
-I am a Frontend Developer with a diverse skillset for problem solving, it's my passion to create and see my creation have a meaningful impacts on sociaty.
-I also enjoy learning new languages, design concepts and frameworks.
+“I am a passionate Frontend Developer with a diverse skill set in problem-solving.
+I thrive on creating impactful solutions that make a meaningful difference in society.
+I also enjoy learning new languages, design concepts, and frameworks.”